 Avoid wifi.
 If you can, turn off the wifi.
 Use internet via Ethernet and USB (cable) if you want to.
 Microwave radiation (wifi) is particularly bad for children.
 Many countries ban wifi in schools.

 No vaccines.
 Read up on vaccine damage.
 I would avoid all vaccines.
 There are way too many children today with autism and various autoimmune disorders including allergies.
 When I was a child, people weren’t allergic to peanuts.
 If you want, you can delay vaccination to at least age 2 or maybe age 6.
+Vaccines are much riskier, the younger a child is.
 If you say you are “delaying” vaccination, it can go a lot better with doctors and relatives who think you should vaccinate your children.
 Also, it gives you six years to learn about the problems of vaccines.
 For a long time, Japan had no vaccination before age 2, due to the potential damage it can cause.
 Japan still bans the MMR vaccine due to problems 2000x above normal.
 There is almost no chance of getting a once-common infectious disease today, even without vaccination.
 The last known case of polio among a U.S. resident was in 1978.
 The last known case of polio in all of North and South America was in 1991.
 Occasionally there are outbreaks of measles, with “hundreds of cases” loudly promoted in the media, and the infected children are, rather suspiciously, those that have recently been given the measles vaccine.
 What they don’t tell you is that the number of deaths from measles in the U.S., from 2000-2020 (twenty years), is apparently a grand total of: 2.
 Not 2 per year, just 2.
 Mortality from nearly all infectious diseases plummeted after 1930, mostly due to better public sanitation and healthcare, and were already at very low levels before the introduction of vaccines.

 Good food.
 Homecooked meals from natural single ingredients.
 Lots of fruit and vegetables.
 Eat together as a family every day.
 Children generally eat the same food as adults (possibly avoiding spicy foods at first).
 They don’t get to choose.
 Avoid too much “kids foods,” like a constant diet of cookies, ice cream, hot dogs and pizza.
 Healthy stuff only.